fltk/fltk/README.Cairo.txt

 All the changes are *inactive*  as long as the new configuration option --enable-cairo is not added to the configure command.
-For non configure based platforms/ide, the HAVE_CAIRO preprocess var. has to be defined.
+For non configure based platforms/ide, the FLTK_HAVE_CAIRO preprocess var. has to be defined.
 All configure based build files has now this feature integrated, also vc2005 build files have 2 new build modes "Release Cairo" and